SenseNet/sncom-resources/_drafts/2017-11-12-starting-out-with-sensenet-ECM-using-reactjs-and-redux.md

 ## Prerequisites

 First of all you need a sensenet ECM instance installed.
-Following project will get and set data from the Content Repository through OData REST API so it would be enough to install [sensenet services](https://github.com/SenseNet/sensenet), but since sensenet 7 is under development and it has not got its own admin surface yet probably your life will be easier if you install [sn-webpages](https://github.com/SenseNet/sn-webpages) too.
-With sn-webpages you can reach the good old Content Explorer with the control over all the users, permissions, settings, content types and many more.
+The following project will get and set data from the Content Repository through OData REST API so it would be enough to install [sensenet Services](https://github.com/SenseNet/sensenet), but since sensenet 7 has not got its own admin surface yet probably your life will be easier if you install [sensenet Webpages](https://github.com/SenseNet/sn-webpages) too.
+With sn-webpages you can access the good old Content Explorer with the control over all the users, permissions, settings, content types and many more.

 ## Avoid the pitfalls

 Maybe you are already familiar with [create-react-app](https://github.com/facebookincubator/create-react-app) which is an awesome tool that helps you creating React apps without ANY build configuration.
-Since we at sensenet write our code in TypeScript we use the forked TypeScript version [create-react-app-typescript](https://github.com/wmonk/create-react-app-typescript) of it but it's not a mandatory of course.
+Since we at sensenet write our code in TypeScript we use the forked TypeScript version [create-react-app-typescript](https://github.com/wmonk/create-react-app-typescript) of it but it's not mandatory of course.
 To have a running basic React application, all you have to do is:

 1. Install create-react-app with npm: